The Art of Unburdening

 Meet our workshop leaders

-Liz Johnson amd Dave Isaacs (April 15 workshop)
+Liz Johnson amd Dave Isaacs (music and breath workshop)

 Liz Johnson, MM, is a PAVA Recognized Vocologist (PAVA-RV) and voice teacher based in Nashville, TN.
 She practices voice habilitation with people from all over the world, and blends her training in psychology, jazz, and voice science to offer clients a balanced and holistic approach to vocal health.
 Liz is also a certified breathwork coach through Oxygen Advantage, and has a certificate in Neuroscience for Singing from the Voice Study Centre in London.